-- Hiring local survey assistants could help in the reduction of the survey costs for certain transportation, that will be required to conduct the survey.
-To ensure that local assistants meet the current safety standards and that they have a basic understanding of surveying, training for the local staff may be required.
-However, this training will have costs associated with it.
-Although the up-front costs for these services may be significant, the costs in the long term could be reduced, as safety certifications generally last for a couple of years and the use of previously trained assistants will allow the surveyor to use local help in future surveys (without charging out for the surveyor's own staff). - Hiring local survey assistants or cutters can reduce the cost in terms of not having to pay for travel, living out allowance and accommodations for another crew member.
-This also supports the local economy in the area as well as gets community members involved in some of the local projects. - Grouping survey projects into one trip will reduce the amount of mobilizing and demobilizing costs of a field crew. - First Nations' resources can be used to lessen costs by providing boats, ATV's, snowmobiles, chainsaws, etc. - Setting up a camp or arranging some form of lodging where meals are provided may be a cost-effective way to accommodate a field crew. - For certain projects, helicopter costs can be offset through careful planning by the client.
+Hiring local survey assistants could help in the reduction of the survey costs in many ways.
+Some additional training (i.e. safety related) may be required for the local assistants, which in turn may add to the overall project costs.
+Although the up-front costs for these services may be significant, the costs in the long term could be reduced, as safety certifications generally last for a couple of years and the use of previously trained assistants will allow the surveyor to use local help in future surveys (without charging out for the surveyor's own staff).

+- Hiring local survey assistants or cutters can reduce costs by not having to pay for travel, living allowance and accommodations for another crew member.
+This also supports the local economy in the area, as well as getting community members involved in some of the local projects. - Grouping survey projects into one trip will reduce the amount of mobilizing & demobilizing costs of a field crew. - First Nations' resources can be used to lessen costs by providing boats, ATV's, snowmobiles, chainsaws, etc. - Setting up a local camp or arranging some form of lodging where meals are provided may be a cost-effective way to accommodate a field crew. - For certain projects, helicopter support may be necessary, but the costs can be offset through careful planning by the client.
 For example, using a helicopter for multiple projects while it is on site could significantly reduce the costs in mobilizing and demobilizing a helicopter.

-2. TERRAIN, CONDITIONS, SPECIFIC REQUIREMENTS (I.E.: LINE CUTTING)
+2. TERRAIN, CONDITIONS, SPECIFIC REQUIREMENTS (E.G. LINE CUTTING, WATER CROSSINGS)

-Although only a small percentage of projects require line cutting and blazing, the ones that do can significantly increase the cost of the survey due to the amount of labour input required to perform the activities.
-The number of hours devoted to cutting and blazing accounted for as much as half of the total labour for the project when distances exceeded 500m.
+Only a small percentage of projects require line cutting and blazing.
+The ones that do can be significantly more expensive due to the amount of labour required to perform the activities.
+The number of hours devoted to cutting and blazing accounted for as much as half of the total labour for the project when distances requiring cutting exceeded 500m.
 However, line cutting and blazing serve a purpose in terms of clearly demarcating the boundaries and protecting the survey monuments from destruction.
 Cutting and blazing a boundary, where it is practical to do so, could reduce costs of future surveys and/or the future number of surveys required.
 Varying terrain can influence the production of a survey.
 Steep terrain and densely treed areas will obviously have an effect on the time it takes to complete a survey, as compared to flat, open terrain.
-Experienced surveyors can usually approximate the amount of time a survey may take based on the terrain from aerial imagery or potentially a familiarity of the area.
+Experienced surveyors can usually approximate the amount of time a survey may take based on the terrain, determined from aerial imagery or based on their familiarity of the area.

-- Offering local knowledge of the project area to surveyors could help reduce the costs by directing field crews as to where the best access can be acquired. (i.e. ATV trails, seasonal conditions that may affect access) - If line cutting isn't a requirement but a First Nation still desires to have it carried out, an agreement could be negotiated with the surveyor.
+- Land Managers should offer local knowledge of the project area to surveyors to help reduce the costs by directing field crews as to where the best access can be acquired. (i.e. ATV trails, seasonal conditions that may affect access) - If line cutting isn't a requirement but a First Nation still desires to have it carried out, an agreement could be negotiated with the surveyor.
 The boundaries could be flagged/identified by the surveyor, and the First Nation could have their own line cutting crew clear the boundary line.